GabiGrin/usability-rover-bot/README.md

 # Usability Rover
-The simplest way for your team to record and document a usability test.
+The simplest way for your team to record and document usability tests.

 # Botkit's awesome setup guide
 1. Fork this project.